Hydraverse/hypy/README.md

+[- !!
+NOTE: This is the last version with this name, and the PyPI package will move to https://pypi.org/project/hydra-chain/, and this package won't be updated any longer. -]

 # Hydra Chain Integration & Tools Library

 This is a Python support library for the Hydra Chain project (https://hydrachain.org) aimed at simplifying the process of using and developing apps for the blockchain.